Energy cascade for the Klein-Gordon lattice: Introduction

 \section{Introduction}

 In this paper we present an analytical study of the dynamics of a $d$-dimensional ($d \leq 3$) Klein-Gordon lattice with periodic boundary conditions, for initial data where only one low-frequency Fourier mode is initially excited.
-We give a rigorous result concerning the transfer of energy to modes associated to higher frequencies, resulting in an energy cascade phenomenon. \\
+We give a rigorous result concerning the transfer of energy to modes associated to higher frequencies, resulting in an energy cascade phenomenon, according to the terminology used in \cite{ponno2005energy}. \\

 The study of the dynamics of Hamiltonian lattices started with the numerical result by Fermi, Pasta and Ulam (FPU) \cite{fermi1995studies}, who investigated the dynamics of a one-dimensional chain of particles with nearest neighbour interaction.
-In the original simulations all the energy was initially given to a single low-frequency Fourier mode with the aim of measuring the time of relaxation of the system to the `thermal equilibrium' by looking at the evolution of the Fourier spectrum.
-Classical statistical mechanics prescribes that the energy spectrum corresponding to the thermal equilibrium is a plateau (the so-called theorem of equipartition of energy).
-While Fermi, Pasta and Ulam expected that the system would have reached thermal equilibrium within a short time-scale, the outcome of their numerical experiment was surprising: indeed, they obtained a Fourier spectrum which was far from being flat, exhibiting a lack of thermalization and a recurrent behaviour of the dynamics.
+In the original simulations all the energy was initially given to a single low-frequency Fourier mode, with the aim of measuring the time of relaxation of the system to the `thermal equilibrium' by looking at the evolution of the Fourier spectrum.
+According to classical statistical mechanics (more precisely, by the theorem of equipartition of energy), the energy spectrum corresponding to the thermal equilibrium is a plateau.
+Fermi, Pasta and Ulam expected that the system would have reached thermal equilibrium within a short time-scale, However, the outcome of their numerical experiment was surprising: indeed, they obtained a Fourier spectrum which was far from being flat, exhibiting a lack of thermalization and a recurrent behaviour of the dynamics.

 Both from a physical and a mathematical point of view, the studies on FPU-like systems have a long history: a survey of the vast literature on the subject (until 2006) is discussed in the monograph \cite{gallavotti2007fermi}.
-We also mention the very accurate numerical study performed in \cite{benettin2011time} about the time-scale for equipartition for the FPU $\alpha+\beta$ and $\beta$ models. \\
+We also mention the numerical study in \cite{benettin2011time} about the time-scale for equipartition for two classes of FPU models: in this paper the authors showed that in the regime of small specific energy $\epsilon \ll 1$, the lattice first reaches a state very far from energy equipartition (the one observed in the FPU paper), and then it evolves towards equipartition of energy among normal modes on a much longer time-scale.